Johannes-cloud/laravel-chirper/README.md

 ## TODO:
+- [ ] Make Chirps main page if user is logged in, if not redirect to login
 - [ ] Dark and light modes
 - [ ] Visual redesign
 - [ ] Add profile pictures